Energy-Efficient Massive MIMO for Federated Learning: Transmission Designs and Resource Allocations: Introduction

 \section{Introduction}

 Over the past few decades, communication systems with the Internet and mobile telephony brought much convenience to human life \cite{ji21CSM,walid20N,yang19N}.
-Recently, the rapid development of artificial intelligence has contributed to the modernization of our world with a wide range of applications such as smart cities and autonomous cars \cite{viet21A,song20CIM,lahmeri21OJCS,khaleb19CM}.
+Recently, the rapid development of artificial intelligence has contributed to the modernization of our world with a wide range of applications such as smart cities and autonomous cars \cite{viet21A,song20CIM,lahmeri21OJCS }.
 However, current communication systems are also facing big challenges.
-Specifically, since users (UEs) need to send their data over a shared medium, their data privacy can be compromised, as already happened \cite{jere21SP,bouacida21A}.
+Specifically, since users (UEs) need to send their data over a shared medium, their data privacy can be compromised, as already happened \cite{jere21SP }.
 At the same time, mobile data traffic is anticipated to increase dramatically during 2020--26, at up to $32\%$ per month \cite{Ericsion21}.
 This in turn has led to concerns about energy consumption and carbon emissions, where communication systems are projected to contribute significantly \cite{su18}.
+On the other hand, according to the report \cite{Ericsion18RB}, the information and communication technology sector was estimated to account for a portion of $1.4\%$ of global carbon emissions in $2015$.
+More importantly, this portion is likely to grow in the future when the number of internet-of-things devices grows exponentially.
 Therefore, it is critical for future communication systems not only to be integrated with machine learning applications, but also to preserve privacy and be energy-efficient.

-Federated learning (FL) is a distributed learning framework that offers high privacy and communication efficiency \cite{khan21CST,savazzi21CM,niknam20CM,du20OJCS,hoss20CM,chen20CM}.
+Federated learning (FL) is a distributed learning framework that offers high privacy and communication efficiency \cite{khan21CST,savazzi21CM,niknam20CM,liu20CC }.
 Especially, in FL, no raw data are shared during the learning process.
 An FL process is jointly implemented by several UEs and a central server.
 First, the central server sends a global model update to all the UEs.
 Each UE uses this model update, along with its private training data, to compute its own local learning model update.
 The UEs then send their local updates back to the central server for updating the global model update.
 This process is repeated until a certain level of learning accuracy is reached.
 Here, since the size of the model updates sent over the network is much smaller than that of the raw data, communication efficiency is much improved.